Updated March 11, 2020

 Once you recover from your evening, you’ll be quite busy.
 Merida is a perfect base from which to explore the Yucatan State’s most unique and revered sights, including 19 Mayan archeological sites and countless cenotes: fresh-water sinkholes and underground rivers.

 You’ll need some wheels to explore beyond the city.
 Why not add an adorable, knowledgeable gay guide?
-The boys of Merida Gay Tours can help plan your entire trip and customize an adventure suited just for you.
+The boys of Merida Gay Tours (recent members of the IGLTA family) can help plan your entire trip and customize an adventure suited just for you.
 Created by a gay couple interested in growing the city’s LGBTQ+ tourism, David and Ricardo can arrange sightseeing tours of Merida, recommend specific gay-friendly nightlife spots or create a multi-day itinerary throughout the state.
 Their packaged experiences include days at the beach, Mayan archeological sites and visits to nearby “Magical Towns.”
 They are accommodating, sweet and will instantly make you feel like you’ve reconnected with a long-lost friend.
 Have I mentioned they’re adorable?
 They can also help orient you toward roving nightlife events that aren’t held in large clubs.
 The weekend I visited we ended up at a “house ball” hosted by La Fantasía Salón, complete with voguing battles and plentiful cheap tequila.
 Category was Merida Friendliness and these kids slayed.

 Merida is a contemporary city with reverence to its Mayan and Spanish colonial history.
 It’s a great home base for your explorations and it’s the LGBTQ+ center of the Yucatan State.
 Merida is also fun, beautiful and exploding in popularity.
 Get thee there pronto and witness this jewel of a city evolving into Mexico’s newest queer destination.